 Telecom Billing - Pre-Paid vs Post-Paid

 Most of the operators provide two options to their customers, to go for a postpaid or a prepaid connection.
-A postpaid as well as a prepaid connection has its advantages and disadvantages.
+A Postpaid as well as prepaid connections have their own advantages and disadvantages.

 Usually, an operator will have 70%-80% customer base comprising of pre-paid customers and rest of the customer base will come from post-paid side.
 For an operator, it is always good to have more post-paid customers.

 You might be willing to know about the differences between the two types of customers, services and systems.
-Let me list down few major differences between the two:
+Let us list down a few major differences between the two −

 Network elements (like switches, SMSC) produce raw usage called Usage Detail Records (UDRs) or Call Detail Records (CDRs), which contain information required by the billing system:

 - Called number (the number receiving the call) (B number)

 - when the call started (date and time)

 - Call Type (MOC, MTC, etc., MOC stands for Mobile Originated Call and MTC stands for Mobile Terminated Call)

 The above raw UDRs from network elements and also from other service providers are received by the billing system and the billing system converts these into a format understandable by the system.
 The above formatted/converted UDR is then guided to find the customer/account to which the call should be charged and then rate the event accordingly.